 The suffering associated with losses and grief affects us all many times throughout our lives, losses and grief are part of the human experience and living with love and an open heart.
 One thing that I feel is important to mention at the start is that grief has no right or wrong way, no specific length of time, it’s individual.

-There are many losses in life, including deaths, losses of relationships, losses of role, physical and mental losses, climate related losses, societal losses, loss of trust and confidence in ourselves, loss of hopes and dreams, right down to the loss of each moment as we never get the same moment back.
+There are many losses in life, including death losses, losses of relationships, losses of role, physical and mental losses, climate related losses, societal losses, loss of trust and confidence in ourselves, loss of hopes and dreams, right down to the loss of each moment as we never get the same moment back.
 Losses through living with pain and other health conditions can be sudden, or they can appear gradually, they commonly affect many domains of life and can be completely life changing.
 Many things need consideration in living with losses and grief related to health conditions, non-finite losses or living losses as they are also called, I will mention some of the important aspects in this blog.

 Grief & Our Assumptive World